top of page

 Meet your therapist and coach, Stacey

-I'm your anxiety therapist and attachment coach in Denver, CO
+I'm your anxiety & attachment therapist in Denver, CO

 I help people make sense of what they’re feeling and begin to feel safer in their own lives again — especially those who’ve spent a long time holding everything together while quietly feeling overwhelmed, disconnected, or unsure of themselves.